Home Page

 In fact, there is no requirement to investigate any aspect of a crime.
 If the prosecution thinks it has a cut and dried case why would it bother looking for the truth?

-But these two were not independent witnesses - they knew one another.
+But these two were not independent 'witnesses' - they knew one another.
 Intimately.

 If the COPFS had followed its own rule, this particular charge would have been struck off the record.